“The world is divided into two categories of people: those who shit in drinking water and those who don’t.” – Joe Jenkins, the Humanure Handbook

 Funky outdoor compost loo at a summer party.

 The procedure is different for various kinds of manufactured toilets.
-See here for a step-by-step guide to getting and using a compost loo, and see our online course for more detailed info and videos.
+See further info for more on getting and using a compost loo, and see our online course for more detailed info and videos.

 Whilst you’re here, why not take a look at the other utilities topics available?
 And don’t forget to visit our main topics page to explore over 200 aspects of low-impact living and our homepage to learn more about why we do what we do.